Zanderthegreat12/UW-Roomie/reports/report4.md

 - Implement the Matching Algorithm to work with the database and the frontend

 #### Second Subsection:
+- Made the Matching Algorithm function to calculate all compatability for a person
+- Created the matching pages on frontend.
+I learned how to properly use Async functions in Javascript which I struggled with for a while.
+I also learned how to properly code in Javascript.
+- Managed to create a page to display a matches survey results so users can look at them.
 #### Third Subsection:
+- Set up the swipe right functionality for the app,=.
+- Start to work on implementing the liked user functionality.

 ### Colby: